 ICLR launched a custom digital platform in 2011, providing basic search and content delivery and was primarily based on duplicating the printed versions of reports. this platform was difficult to maintain, couldn’t be changed easily and presented an inconsistent user experience.
 In addition, ICLR wanted to do more than just deliver English case law: the organization wanted to become the primary source for researching and accessing English case law. to address these issues and add the ability to quickly create new products and services, ICLR needed to create a new, robust, fast, and user-friendly platform.

-To create this new platform, ICLR chose 67 Bricks, a Marklogic partner, to develop a new delivery platform due to the team’s deep experience in implementing digital content platforms.
+To create this new platform, ICLR chose 67 Bricks to develop a new delivery platform due to the team’s deep experience in implementing digital content platforms.
 ICLR and 67 Bricks worked together to scope out requirements.
 The high-level requirements included:

 - Search across all the ICLR content and metadata